thomaschow0716/Sports_cars/README.md

 # Sports_cars
-Predicting the prices of sports cars from different manufacturers
+Predicting the prices of sports cars from different manufacturers with regression analysis